Xryzo11/pineappleEAupdater/README.md

 Prerequisites:
 - Windows 10/11
-- winget installed (should be preinstalled with Windows)
+- winget (should be preinstalled with Windows)

 Installation:
 - Download and run install.bat